Paul Hockings

 Paul Hockings (born February 23, 1935) is an anthropologist whose prime areas of focus are the Dravidian languages, social, visual and medical anthropology.

 He studied archaeology and anthropology at the University of Sydney, the University of California, Berkeley, and at the universities in Chicago, Stanford and Toronto.
 He taught anthropology at the University of California, Los Angeles and the University of Illinois at Chicago, and he has been the dean of United International College's Faculty of Social Sciences and Humanities.
-He is the current editor-in-chief of Visual Anthropology.
+In 2024, he retired as the editor-in-chief of Visual Anthropology.

 Early life and family

 Hockings was born on February 23, 1935, at Hertford and was raised in Hampshire, England.
 At the age of ten years, he developed interest in prehistory and museums.
 His father Arthur Hockings, a Londoner, was a cricketer and an engineer, who worked as a personal assistant for Henry Royce.
 Later, he helped design landing-craft for D-Day.
 In 1952, Paul migrated to Australia with his parents.